feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 clear and concise bullet points."
+#> [1] "Summarize the main points about Algeria’s economic situation into three concise bullet points."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth is modest at around 2-3% as of early 2024, driven largely by hydrocarbons.\n- The economy is heavily dependent on oil and gas, which account for over 90% of export revenues.\n- Unemployment remains high, particularly among youth, with rates around 12-14%, amid key industries such as energy, agriculture, mining, and manufacturing."
+#> [1] "- Algeria's GDP growth in early 2024 is approximately 3-4%, supported by hydrocarbons, agriculture, and manufacturing sectors.  \n- Key industries driving the economy include oil and gas, petrochemicals, and agriculture.  \n- The unemployment rate stands at 12-14%, with inflation around 4-5%."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE